-It’s hard to think of a more underutilised space than the lightless void underneath a road bridge.
-And while the concrete nether regions of our city’s don’t exactly scream ‘hot real estate’, as room inevitably dwindles, some lateral thinking might be required to transform these lifeless and lonely areas.
+It’s hard to think of a more underutilised space than the lightless void beneath a road bridge.
+And while the concrete nether regions of our cities don’t exactly scream ‘hot real estate’, as room in our urban centres inevitably dwindles, some lateral thinking might be required to transform these lifeless and lonely areas.

 His setup is pretty straightforward.
 The tiny studio space contains a desk, a chair and a shelf – but it’s the hand-crank driven platform that forms the studio’s floor, as well as its only point of access, that makes the whole thing so quaintly unorthodox.
 That and the fact that it hangs from the undercarriage of a bridge.